gwenwindflower/tbd/README.md

 ## 🤗 Contributing

-I welcome issues and PRs!
-This is pre-release software and without folks using it and opening issues I won't be able to find the rough edges and smooth them out.
-So please if you get stuck open an issue and let's figure out how to fix it!
+I welcome Discussions, Issues, and PRs!
+This is pre-release software and without folks using it and opening Issues or Discussions I won't be able to find the rough edges and smooth them out.
+So please if you get stuck open an Issue and let's figure out how to fix it!

 If you're a dbt user and aren't familiar with Go, but interested in learning a bit of it, I'm also happy to help guide you through opening a PR, just let me know 💗.